 Contributions to the Firemen's Fund were previously set forth in Arkansas statute.
 The City's contribution to the Firemen's Fund previously consisted of a one mill real and personal property tax collection, an insurance premium tax turnback collected by the State Insurance Commissioner.
 Administrative costs were financed by the Firemen's Fund.
-Total 2016 contributions to the Firemen's Fund were \$339,581.
-Of this amount, \$83,570 was contributed to the related pension trust fund before being transferred to LOPFI while the remaining \$256,011 was transferred directly from the City's general fund to LOPFI for its remaining 2016 contribution.
-The City's share of contributions was \$339,581.
 As the administration of the Plan was transferred to LOPFI in 2016, contributions from that point forth will now be actuarially determined annually.
+There was no required contribution to the plan during 2017 and therefore, no contributions made by the City.